There are a ton of scuba diving websites out there. Including ours, of course.

 In fact, years ago we were scheduled to go on a liveaboard dive boat in the Bahamas.
 About a week before we were to leave, I was reading through the forums while at work (what else am I supposed to be doing at work? :)) and discovered that the boat we were scheduled to go on had had an accident.
 It was out of commission and wouldn't be making our trip.
 I called the company and sure enough, it was true.
 On to Plan B.

 If it is happening in the scuba diving world, someone is probably talking about it on scubaboard.

 I keep finding myself back on this scuba diving website.
 Plus I love their logo.

 Probably the most useful sections are "New to Scuba" and "Resources."
 They have informative and well written articles covering a variety of topics and updated regularly.
 You will also find some great videos and beautiful photos throughout this site.

 Ok, maybe I am just a sucker for the graphics but I love this site.
-And make sure you scroll all the way to the bottom of a page for a wonderful suprise view.
+I think it deserves to keep its place on the list for best scuba diving websites.

 So there you have it, our take on scuba diving websites that are worth your time.
 Hopefully you will find some on this list that will interest you and keep you entertained and/or informed.

 Because if we can't be scuba diving, we may as well be reading about it, right?

 Want to stay down longer and improve your buoyancy control and other diving skills?
 Our free report "Increase Your Bottom Time" along with our practical, weekly actionable tips will have you looking like a seasoned diver in no time.
 So come join us and see improvement on your very next dive!